Finite element methods for electroneutral multicomponent electrolyte flows: Introduction

-A major novelty of this work lies in our treatment of the electroneutrality condition, which is mathematically an algebraic constraint on the species concentrations.
+A major novelty of this work lies in our treatment of the electroneutrality condition, which in mathematical terms places an algebraic constraint on the species concentrations.
 Previous works have used this constraint to obtain an elliptic equation for the electrical potential, which is then coupled to the relevant equations that govern mass and momentum transport \cite{donev2019fluctuating,ellingsrud2025splitting,roy2023scalable}.
-However, these coupled equations do not appear to structurally resemble those of an uncharged mixture, and instead new techniques are developed to solve them; temporal splitting schemes are introduced in \cite{donev2019fluctuating,ellingsrud2025splitting} and a monolithic approach is considered in \cite{roy2023scalable}.
+The structure of these coupled transport equations does not resemble that afforded by an uncharged mixture, requiring the development of new solution techniques: temporal splitting schemes are introduced in \cite{donev2019fluctuating,ellingsrud2025splitting} and a monolithic approach is considered in \cite{roy2023scalable}.
 By contrast, in this work we use the so-called \textit{salt-charge transformation}, introduced in \cite{van2023structural} and inspired by Newman's work on binary electrolytes \cite{newman1965mass}, to transform the electroneutral NSOSM equations into a form that structurally resembles the NSOSM equations for an uncharged mixture.
-We then apply the method of lines whereby we spatially discretize the transformed problem using a steady NSOSM solver, and then solve the resulting spatially discrete system of differential-algebraic equations by time-stepping.
-Hence, our approach has the advantage of allowing for uncharged NSOSM spatial discretizations and solvers to be employed in the electroneutral setting.
+We then apply the method of lines, whereby we spatially discretize the transformed problem using a steady NSOSM solver and then solve the resulting spatially discrete system of differential-algebraic equations by time-stepping.
+Hence, our approach has the advantage of allowing uncharged NSOSM spatial discretizations and solvers to be employed for electroneutral electrolytic mixtures.